During my late 20’s and early 30’s I developed what many would call an “insane” habit…

 I cringe when people write about how they went, literally overnight, from getting up at 8 a.m. to getting up at 5 a.m.

-Those people won’t last.
 They’ll suffer from self-imposed jet lag, and because of the consequences, they’ll come to despise waking up early.
-And then they’ll return to sleeping as late as humanly possible each morning before they have to get up in order to make it to work.

 The common factor in all of those failed stories was trying to do too much at once.